scorpiofishingicecoffee/RubyCLIApi/README.md

 -<a href="https://www.ruby-lang.org/en/documentation/installation/">Click here to view the guide</a>
 ---------------------------------------
 Download this repo into your computer.
+Then locate the folder.
+If the folder is located in Downloads, you should Cd to downloads and if you downloaded it to your Desktop.
+Cd to your Desktop.
 -To open this repo:

 -Open your Ruby Command Prompt Bash

--Type:
+-Type the following to you Ruby Command Prompt Bash:

 -Cd Downloads